blinktracker/examples-arduino-led-blink/README.md

-The code starts a HTTP server that is accessible over your home WiFi and flashes the builtin led every time the app detects that your eyes are blinking.
+The code starts a HTTP server that is accessible over your home WiFi and flashes the builtin LED every time the app detects that your eyes are blinking.

 1. Edit the ino file with your WLAN credentials: